WatIsDeze/SchizoMania-FTE/doc/SchizoMania/DEVNOTES.md

 ## GUI - Prototype 0.1:
 ### Item Menu (More of a... well, all you have menu for the player)
-- [_] Display player model.
+- [X] Display player model.
 (Not a requirement, but fun to have.)
-- [_] Display player health, and current weapon that is equiped, and amount of ammo.
+- [/] Display player health, and current weapon that is equiped, and amount of ammo.
 - [_] Make use button disable when an item can't be "used".
 - [_] Make equip button disable when an item can't be "equiped".
 - [_] Make unequip an option in case an item already IS equiped.